nothingrotf/blog/articles/game-of-life.md

 ![gamerules](/images/game-of-life/gamerules.jpg)

-Knowing the history and the rules we can start develop the game
+Knowing the history and the rules we can start develop the game!

 ## HTML, CSS

-We will use **Canvas API** of **HTML** to create the table, wich allow us to create and render 2D or 3D forms.
+We will use **Canvas API** from **HTML** to create the table, wich allow us to create and render 2D or 3D forms.

 First lets starting creating the HTML file: